sertansenturk/cookiecutter-ds-docker/README.md

 This repo hosts a personalized, Docker-based cookiecutter template for Data Science projects.
 The template consists of a docker-compose stack with the services below:

 1. A [Jupyter](https://jupyter.org/) service with minimal customization.
-The Python package in the template is installed to this service.
+The Python package in the template is installed in this service.
 2. An [mlflow](https://mlflow.org/) tracking server to store experiments.
 3. A [postgresql](https://www.postgresql.org/) database, which stores mlflow tracking information.

-In addition, it also includes a Docker image for Python test and development.
+The template also includes a Docker image for Python test and development.

 Please refer to the [README.md file in the template folder](%7B%7B%20cookiecutter.repo_slug%20%7D%7D/README.md) for more information on the functionality.